count-negative/Configurable-Menu/README.md

 1.1-Beta
    - Was added Chinese language(Zh_Cn) thanks Highwind.
    - Was added Czech language(Cs_Cz) thanks Satapouch.
+   - Fixed some problems on resize and full screen.
+   - Fixed some problem on change the view of Apps/Favorites on the Mint and Windows7 layouts.
+   - Improved the speed on some cases...
+   - Do not allow mouse release over Apps when the menu opening on mouse pressed.
+   - Fix the translation duplicate key.
+   - Minor corrections.

 1.0-Beta
    - The menu was improved to working more faster on cinnamon 2.2.